tatae3012/Naive-Bayes-Classifier/README.md

 The data set is divided into training and testing repeatedly to increase the randomness.For a test document use the Naive Bayes decision rule to give a spam or ham label.
 Find the performance on each test set.
 The average of all the obtained performances is the final result.
 This is stored in result.csv

+In result.csv, vocabulary column denotes:
+1 - Raw dataset
+2 - + Stop word removed dataset
+3 - + Lemmatized dataset
+4 - + Frequency pruned dataset
+(In the code I have saved 1 as v1 and 4 as v4, you can check out steps 2 and 3 too even though not saved.)